 Companies using SAP GRC need to take action and replace the Dashboard tiles with the new overview Fiori cards provided by SAP.

 The new Fiori cards look great.
-Here`s a sneak peek of the new overview tiles for GRC Access Control which also gives a hint of the Fiori cards strategy:
+Here`s a sneak peak of the new overview tiles for GRC Access Control which also gives a hint of the Fiori cards strategy:

 Access Request Overview